 UBS supports all three Art Basel shows in Basel, Miami Beach and Hong Kong.
 The firm co-publishes the Art Basel and UBS Global Art Market Report, which is the definitive macro-level analysis of key trends in the international art market.
 Other partnerships with fine art institutions include the Fondation Beyeler in Switzerland, the Garage Museum of Contemporary Art in Russia, the Deichtorhallen in Hamburg, Museo del Palacio de Bellas Artes in Mexico City and the Art Gallery of New South Wales in Sydney, Australia.

-Born from the collaboration between UBS e Guggenheim, the exhibition is the final stage of Guggenheim UBS MAP Global Art Initiative, a multiyear program designed to testimony UBS’s commitment to direct engagement with contemporary art and education.
+Born from the collaboration between UBS and Guggenheim, the exhibition was the final stage of Guggenheim UBS MAP Global Art Initiative, a multiyear program designed to testimony UBS’s commitment to direct engagement with contemporary art and education.

-But a Storm Is Blowing from Paradise presents a selection of artistic voices and reflections from North Africa and the Middle East.
-Visitors will be able to discover an ancient city made entirely of couscous, Algerian architecture, giant bronze flowers, and experience the GAM like never before through architectural cuts that connect the historical past of the museum to our present.
+But a Storm Is Blowing from Paradise presented a selection of artistic voices and reflections from North Africa and the Middle East.
+Visitors were able to discover an ancient city made entirely of couscous, Algerian architecture, giant bronze flowers, and experienced the GAM like never before through architectural cuts that connect the historical past of the museum to our present.

-The exhibition will be open to public from 11th April to 17th June 2018, at Galleria d’Arte Moderna di Milano.
+The exhibition was open to public from 11th April to 17th June 2018, at Galleria d’Arte Moderna di Milano.